lark-parser/Lark.js/README.md

 - [Vim](https://github.com/lark-parser/vim-lark-syntax)
 - [Atom](https://github.com/Alhadis/language-grammars)

-### Automatic sync with the Python code
+### Live Port

-Ports from one language to another are often at risk of falling out of sync as time goes on.
+Usually, ports from one language to another are at risk of falling out of sync as time goes on.

-But Lark.js wasn't just written by hand -- it was transpiled directly from Lark's Python code!
+But Lark.js wasn't translated by hand -- 98% of the lines were transpiled directly from Lark's Python code!

-That means that futures updates to Lark-Python will be automatically added to Lark.js too.
+That means that futures updates to Lark-Python (fixes, features, etc.) will automatically sync to Lark.js.

 ## License